-4.1 Proposal Information
+4.2 Proposal Information

 - Proposal Title: The title of the project can be entered here and is limited to 120 characters. - Proposal Cycle: This is formed from the proposal year and the submission period.
-If a non-submitted proposal created during a previous cycle is read into the OT the old proposal cycle will be shown, but this will be updated to the current cycle if the project is then submitted. - Abstract: The abstract can be entered as plain text and is limited to 1200 characters. - Proposal Type: Four projects types are currently available - Regular (Letter Code = S): This type of project is essentially the opposite of Large i.e. the total time required must be less than the criteria for Large projects. - Large (Letter Code = L): If >50 hours of 12-m Array or stand-alone ACA time is requested, this Proposal Type must be selected.
+If a non-submitted proposal created during a previous cycle is read into the OT the old proposal cycle will be shown, but this will be updated to the current cycle if the project is then submitted. - Abstract: The abstract can be entered as plain text and is limited to 1200 characters. - Proposal Type: Four projects types are currently available - Regular (Letter Code = S): This type of project is essentially the opposite of Large i.e. the total time required must be less than the criteria for Large projects. - Large (Letter Code = L): If >50 hours of 12-m Array or >150 hours of 7-m Stand-alone ACA time is requested, this Proposal Type must be selected.
 Projects must receive an A grade in order to receive time and are allowed a longer Scientific Justification.
+This proposal type is not available for ACA Supplemental Call proposals. - Target of Opportunity (Letter Code = T): These projects will need to be triggered during the observing period.
+It is not necessary to enter the source coordinates as these may not be known at proposal submission time.
+This proposal type is not available for ACA Supplemental Call proposals. - VLBI (Letter Code = V): Selecting this will significantly change the information that must be entered into the Science Goal.
+A proposal must also be submitted to the other telescopes that will form the VLBI array.
+This proposal type is not available for ACA Supplemental Call proposals. - Phased Array Mode (Letter Code = P): This is very similar to the VLBI mode and requests use of the phased-up array that is used for VLBI observations.
+However, in this mode the ALMA antennas operate as a single instrument and are not combined with data from other telescopes.